Click on the sections below to find out more about a specific topic.

 Required German

 A number of primary schools have specialized in teaching German as a second language (DAZ, Deutsch als Zweitsprache).
 Your child would be sent to the closest school offering such support so that he or she can stay for the full primary school time in the same school.
-Regular teachers and German-DAZ teachers work together to find the best support system for each individual child.
+Regular teachers and DAZ teachers work together to find the best support system for each individual child.
 Foreign language children can either enter a regular class straight away and receive intensive German classes in addition.
-Or start in a German learning group, and attend a regular class for specific subjects, until the child can attend all regular classes in German.
+Or they can start in a German learning group, and attend a regular class for specific subjects, until the child can attend all regular classes in German.

 Primary school gives the foundations for life-long learning, especially reading, writing and arithmetic.
 Just as important is the child’s relation to the natural and human made environments, as well as social competencies.